openlilylib/snippets/ly/gridly/README.md

    then the duration specified there is used as a reference, otherwise the duration of the various parts are compared among themselves.

+ - `\gridSetRange <seg-sel>`: sets the range of cells that should be retrieved by `gridGetMusic` and `gridGetLyrics`.
+If this function is not called, then the segment ragne defaults to `'all`.

- - `\gridGetMusic <part> <seg-sel>` : returns the music associated with the given part matching the given segment selector.
+ - `\gridGetMusic <part>` : returns the music associated with the given part matching segment selector specified with `\gridSetRange`.
 The segments are returned as a single music expression, thus can be readily included in voices and staves.

- - `\gridGetLyrics <part> <seg-sel>` : the same as `\gridGetMusic`, but returns the lyrics of all the segments, concatenated.
+ - `\gridGetLyrics <part>` : the same as `\gridGetMusic`, but returns the lyrics of all the segments specified with `\gridSetRange`, concatenated.
 Throws an error some segment is missing lyrics.

- - `\gridCompileCell <part> <seg-sel>` : compiles the given cell in a standalone score
+ - `\gridCompileCell <part> <segment-id>` : compiles the given cell in a standalone score.
+Here, the `<segment-id>` is a single integer.

 Usage
 -----